 If you have questions about whether you qualify for paternity leave under state or federal law or believe that you have been wrongly denied leave or discriminated against because you took leave, contact a fathers’ rights lawyer who can help answer your questions and protect your rights.

 Have Questions About Paternity Leave?
-Get a Free Case Review
+Get Legal Help

 As society becomes more open to respecting the role of fathers in the home with young children, many states and some individual companies are beginning to offer more generous paternity leave programs.
 This has been a relatively new development so the laws are still changing.
-To learn more about your paternity leave options, reach out to an experienced family law attorney today and receive a free initial evaluation of your case.
+To learn more about your paternity leave options, reach out to an experienced family law attorney near you.